 You may have seen the colorful bandages that some athletes wear (one notable example is Olympic volleyball star Kerri Walsh Jennings) and wondered, “Why are they wearing colorful tape?”
 That bright piece of fabric is actually called Kinesio tape (KT), and it is used for muscle support and to stabilize certain parts of the body when necessary.
 It can be used for a variety of purposes, including rehabilitation efforts, muscle relaxation, and even menstrual cramps.
 A chiropractor generally uses it to promote a patient’s recovery and rehabilitation between appointments, especially in the case of injury.
-Even if you are not an athlete or aren’t suffering from an injury, though, you can benefit from KT therapy in Northeast St. Petersburg.
+Even if you are not an athlete or aren’t suffering from an injury, though, you can benefit from KT therapy in Bozeman.
 There is a particular technique required for efficacy, so read on before you DIY.

 Prepare for Application

 Before you ever unroll the Kinesio tape in Bozeman, you need to prepare your skin properly so the material adheres and stays for as long as possible.
 You should apply the bandages at least an hour before any physical activity to allow the adhesion to take securely.

 Wash your skin.
 Using a mild, gentle cleanser or soap, wash the area.
 Make sure that you remove all dirt and oil, and pat it dry with a clean towel.

 Remove hair.
 If you are applying the adhesive to your legs, arms, or other body areas with more than just fuzz, shave or pluck the errant hairs.
 This will not only allow the KT to stick better, but will prevent ripping when you remove it later.

 When you have prepped the skin, you are ready to apply the bandage.

 Kinesio Tape Application Techniques